lautou/vagrant-rhel8-ansible/README.md

 ## Installation
 1. Clone this repository on your laptop.
-2. Fill the variables in *settings.rb*.
-All variables are examples.
-You have to set the correct value.
+2. Fill the variables in [settings.rb](settings.rb).
+All variables are examples here.
+You have to set the correct values.
     ```
      # Red Hat Subscription Management
      RHSM_ORG="12345678"               # Organization ID.